 Researchers are still working on learning more about sharks and their rest habits.
 Much of this is due to the fact that it can be difficult to study sharks in the deep seas.
 Technology is now making this type of research more accessible.

 Do sharks sleep?
 Before we answer that question, we need to consider some facts about sharks and their biology.
-For a long time, it was believed they could not sleep because they need to keep water moving over their gills for respiration.
+For a long time, it was believed they could not sleep because they needed to keep water moving over their gills for respiration.

 While some sharks rely on ram ventilation to breathe, there are adaptations that allow some to stop swimming.
 Even the ones that rely on ram ventilation may have strategies that allow them to rest still for a time.

 Many sharks can use a method of respiration known as buccal pumping.
 Instead of having to swim to keep water moving over their gills, these sharks pump water through their mouths, allowing sleeping sharks to get the oxygen they need.

 Some sharks like great whites or makos lack the muscles for buccal pumping.
 They rely entirely on ram ventilation.
 However, researchers recently observed a great white shark in what appeared to be a state of sleep or rest.
 The shark was floating with its mouth open facing the current.
-This could be a way for ram ventilators to breathe while resting.Do sharks sleep?
+This could be a way for ram ventilators to breathe while resting.

 The answer is that sharks do sleep, but their sleep is different from what we would consider sleep in other animals.
 We now see that most sharks can stop swimming for a time and rest.
 Depending on the species, they have different adaptations and strategies that allow them to maintain respiration when still.

-Earlier this year, researchers published findings about sharks they observed in a sleep-like state.
+In 2021, researchers published findings about sharks they observed in a sleep-like state.
 During the research, they observed various characteristics that indicate shark sleep.
 Most notable were the change in posture and a lower metabolic rate.
-Based on these findings, it appears that sharks do sleep.Do sharks sleep with their eyes open?
+Based on these findings, it appears that sharks do sleep.

 The eyes may open or close at different points when a shark is sleeping.
 The reason sharks do not close their eyes during sleep is that their eyelids do not cover the entire eye like ours.
-Furthermore, their eyelids serve more of a protective function.Where do sharks sleep?
+Furthermore, their eyelids serve more of a protective function.